ideal-fire/libGeneralGood/COMPILE.md

 `make -f makefile_name_here`

 To compile with sound support for 3ds, everything must be compiled with -mfloat-abi=softfp.
 If not, libogg breaks.
-File compiled 3ds library in 3dsBuild folder.
+Find compiled 3ds library in 3dsBuild folder.

 Sometimes I break support for some platforms and just forget because I don't use them.
 Sorry.